 One of the most important aspects of finding a graphic design job is building a compelling and deep design portfolio that will impress hiring managers.
 While many certificate-granting career programs will dedicate substantial time to helping students build portfolios, they will still be limited to the work that they are producing in class.
 This means that their portfolios will be fairly unfocused and are likely to include materials that a more polished portfolio would alter or junk entirely.
 It is a great first step, and in courses like Noble’s Graphic Design Certificate program, students will receive focused guidance on portfolio design exercises, but you’ll still want to consider how the portfolio can be improved.

 The first important step is understanding what a Graphic Designer’s portfolio should look like.
 To find out more about this, consider perusing Noble’s Graphic Designer Portfolio article.
 The next step will be refining your existing work and making your portfolio more coherent and well-constructed.
-This is another reason to consider volunteer and freelance work, since it allows you to work on projects that will become part of your professional portfolio.
+This is another reason to consider volunteer and freelance work since it allows you to work on projects that will become part of your professional portfolio.

 Step #5: Build a Graphic Design Network

-Although it is important for aspiring designers to have a strong portfolio, they are also going to want to build a network of colleagues and potential clients and collaborators who can help them find work.
+Although it is important for aspiring designers to have a strong portfolio, they are also going to want to build a network of colleagues, potential clients, and collaborators who can help them find work.
 This networking labor is important in almost every career field, and Graphic Designers need to build these networks.
 This is especially true for designers who didn’t attend a college or university design program and don’t have a cohort of classmates and instructors they can lean on for these early networking opportunities.
 Students looking to enter a graphic design career without a college degree will already be at several disadvantages in this regard, so working hard on building this network will be important.

 There are a few ways to build these networks.
 Freelance job boards often have places where workers can come together to meet one another and work on networking projects.
 In addition, students can consider partaking in professionalization seminars and activities, such as mock interviews, networking meetings, or other informal training opportunities.
 Students can also network with other students when they enroll in professional training seminars like those offered through Noble Desktop.